Scroll To See More Images

 Archie Mountbatten-Windsor is Prince Harry’s first child with his wife, Meghan Markle.
-While the California-based royal is unlikely to rule one day, he still takes his place behind his father at seventh in line to the British throne.
+While the California-based royal is unlikely to rule one day, he still takes his place behind his father at sixth in line to the British throne.

 8. Lilibet Mountbatten-Windsor

 Prince Harry and Meghan Markle’s daughter, Lilibet Diana Mountbatten-Windsor, is currently seventh in line to the British throne behind her older brother Archie, her father Harry, cousins George, Charlotte and Louis, and uncle William.

 The Duke of York is Queen Elizabeth II’s third child and second son with Prince Philip.
 At present, he is eighth in the line of succession to the British throne.